marp-team/marpit/docs/introduction.md

 This framework is actually created for use as [a core][marp-core] of the next version of [Marp](https://github.com/yhatt/marp/).

-!> **This framework is under development and not ready to use.** In addition, we are not ready to accept your contributes because it is proof of concept about the next version of Marp.

 ## Features

 ### [:pencil: Marpit Markdown](/markdown) {docsify-ignore}